 - Breakfast is served.

 - The town of Amalfi is rich in culture and history.
-The small town, perched on the coastline, is dominated by Amalfi’s Cathedral and its main streets are lined with small shops and elegant bars.
-Merchants display their wares outside and nothing could be more pleasant than browsing through stalls of herbs and spices, jewelry, shoes, the beautiful handmade Amalfi paper, and local lemon specialties such lemon soap and lemon liqueurs.
+The small town, perched on the coastline, is dominated by Amalfi’s Cathedral, and its main streets are lined with small shops and elegant bars.
+Merchants display their wares outside and nothing could be more pleasant than browsing through stalls of herbs and spices, jewelry, shoes, beautiful handmade Amalfi paper, and local lemon specialties such as lemon soap and lemon liqueurs.
 Italians carry on their daily lives at these little markets, doing their daily shopping and exchanging the news of the day.
 We share food notes on local products.
 Tastings included.

 - Following we take you to a Mercatino-Italian marketplace shop, and you will see and learn about the many dried pastas and their history.
-Italians always called pasta, which translates to dough, macaroni.
-Neapolitans were once nicknamed macaroni-eaters, because of their love for the poor-man’s dish eaten and served on the streets by hand.
-During our mercatino visit, you will see and learn about the Prosciutto, salumi, spices and daily ingredients of the Mediterranean diet and southern Amalfi Coast cuisine.
-Farmers and shoppers share their recipes and knowledge on artisan cheese, produce and spices.
+Italians always call pasta, which translates to dough, macaroni.
+Neapolitans were once nicknamed macaroni-eaters, because of their love for the poor man’s dish eaten and served on the streets by hand.
+During our mercatino visit, you will see and learn about the Prosciutto, salumi, spices, and daily ingredients of the Mediterranean diet and southern Amalfi Coast cuisine.
+Farmers and shoppers share their recipes and knowledge on artisan cheese, produce, and spices.
 They often can tell you if a melon is sweet from 6 feet away!
 Figs burst with burgundy pulp; cherry red tomatoes–the sweet fruit that is a staple in Neapolitan cooking – are piled high in baskets; Italian pumpkins line the shelves, black velvet grapes hang on their vine; and zesty yellow lemons, and cedri – the famous melon-size citrons, are everywhere.
 See baskets of fresh seasonal fruits and vegetables piled high.
-Tomatoes, garlic, lemons and oranges line colorful carts that are rolled in every day by the farmers.
+Tomatoes, garlic, lemons, and oranges line colorful carts that are rolled in every day by the farmers.

-- Next we visit the famous fish market that offers several varieties of local fish – the very best of the fishermen’s daily catch.
+- Next, we visit the famous fish market that offers several varieties of local fish – the very best of the fishermen’s daily catch.
 See baskets of vongole, sweet small clams, lampughe, soft blue fish, astice, Mediterranean lobster, pezzogna, sweet white sea bream and alici, anchovies.

 - Last stop, we visit a small artisan Pasticceria who has been making sweets since the 1800’s.
 Sfogliatelle, cannoli, marzapane, torta di pera-Ricotta pear pie, limoncello, and gelato.
 Taste a limoncello chocolate drop, or Avola almonds covered in chocolate.
-A look inside reveals a sweet showcase of chocolate drenched eggplant flavored with pine nuts, liqueur and orange; fragrant ricotta pear tarts; candied lemon and orange dragged in dark chocolate; or festive pastries of the day!
+A look inside reveals a sweet showcase of chocolate-drenched eggplant flavored with pine nuts, liqueur, and orange; fragrant ricotta pear tarts; candied lemon and orange dragged in dark chocolate; or festive pastries of the day!
 Whatever you decide to order, take a seat outside in the piazza at one of the small café tables that overlook the greatest people-watching site on the Coast.
 Tastings included.

 The town of Amalfi is rich in culture and history.
-The small town, perched on the coastline, is dominated by Amalfi’s Cathedral and its main streets are lined with small shops and elegant bars.
-Merchants display their wares outside and nothing could be more pleasant than browsing through stalls of herbs and spices, jewelry, shoes, the beautiful handmade Amalfi paper, and local lemon specialties such lemon soap and lemon liqueurs.
+The small town, perched on the coastline, is dominated by Amalfi’s Cathedral, and its main streets are lined with small shops and elegant bars.
+Merchants display their wares outside and nothing could be more pleasant than browsing through stalls of herbs and spices, jewelry, shoes, beautiful handmade Amalfi paper, and local lemon specialties such as lemon soap and lemon liqueurs.
 Suggested is a stop in at one of the oldest and most famous pastry makers in southern Italy- dating back to the 1800’s.
-A look inside reveals a sweet showcase of chocolate drenched eggplant flavored with pine nuts, liqueur and orange; fragrant ricotta pear tarts; candied lemon and orange dragged in dark chocolate; or festive pastries of the day!
+A look inside reveals a sweet showcase of chocolate-drenched eggplant flavored with pine nuts, liqueur, and orange; fragrant ricotta pear tarts; candied lemon and orange dragged in dark chocolate; or festive pastries of the day!
 Whatever you decide to order, take a seat outside in the piazza at one of the small café tables that overlook the greatest people-watching site on the Coast.
 Ravello follows.
-This quaint town, often called the city between ‘Sea & Sky’, is suspended high above the coast, with sweeping views that span everything from the Tyrrhenian Sea to the mountains inland.
+This quaint town often called the city between ‘Sea & Sky’, is suspended high above the coast, with sweeping views that span everything from the Tyrrhenian Sea to the mountains inland.

 Drive along the famed Amalfi Coast headed to Amalfi and the hilltop village of Ravello for our landmark tour.
 Along the way, stop to visit our artisan ceramic maker.
-You will see old-world ceramics like table tops made of volcanic rock and hand painted in soft colors with seascapes, grapes and lemons, romantic angels and Mediterranean scenes.
+You will see old-world ceramics like table tops made of volcanic rock and hand-painted in soft colors with seascapes, grapes, and lemons, romantic angels, and Mediterranean scenes.
 This family-owned producer of ceramics also ships worldwide.?
-Ravello is hailed the ‘International City of Music’ and is known for its precious panoramic view from the gardens of Villa Cimbrone.
+Ravello is hailed as the ‘International City of Music’ and is known for its precious panoramic view from the gardens of Villa Cimbrone.
 The town is perched 350 meters over the rocky spur of the Amalfi Coast separating the Valle del Dragone from the Valle del Regina.
 Today, Ravello is world-famous for its outdoor music concerts.
 Visit Villa Cimbrone, once the residence of Greta Garbo, wander through the lush gardens and the Terrazza Della Rosa, or stroll down the path that leads to the Terrazzo dell’Infinito (Terrace of Infinity).
 This natural balcony is adorned with imposing marble busts.
-From this unique vantage point you can see the distant Cilento Mountains and the Licosa beyond the sparkling sea, the lush Amalfi Coast, its distinctive terraces of colorful lemon trees, and the typical whitewashed houses that cling to the rugged coastline.
+From this unique vantage point, you can see the distant Cilento Mountains and the Licosa beyond the sparkling sea, the lush Amalfi Coast, its distinctive terraces of colorful lemon trees, and the typical whitewashed houses that cling to the rugged coastline.
 Stroll along the streets and alleyways and discover little gems of churches, chapels, and noblemen’s residences.
 Also see the Cathedral, Villa Rufolo, San Giovanni del Tauro, and Santa Maria.

 Wednesday: Cooking Class 3 ~ Lemon Lifestyles